 Over three years, a cloud-based solution costs around 17% less than an on-premise IT system.

 - Migration to the cloud - moving data and users across to cloud infrastructure - has a cost to the service provider and this is indexed to the sophistication of the system and the volume of data.
 The more complexity and data, the more time and the greater the cost.
-This front loads the cost of the cloud by many £thousands, adding a big lump onto the price.
+This front-loads the cost of the cloud by many £thousands, adding a big lump onto the price.

 But, not necessarily… The best service providers take a long view and consider the lifetime value of a company subscribing to cloud services.
 As a result, such service providers eliminate the cost of migration and provide the service for free.
 Make sure you factor this in when selecting a cloud provider.

-Who is Serviced Cloud?
+Who is HTL Support?